VirtusLab/scala-cli/website/docs/reference/scala-command/cli-options.md

 Aliases: `-M`

+`MUST have` per Scala Runner specification

 Specify which main class to run

 ### `--main-class-ls`

 Aliases: `--main-class-list`, `--list-main-class`, `--list-main-classes`

+`SHOULD have` per Scala Runner specification

 List main classes available in the current context